-To us the only way to truly experience a country is to drive/travel thorough it.
+To us the only way to truly experience a country is to drive/travel through it.
 Iceland has a perfect road going through most of its “treasures” called “The Ring Road”.
 Quite famous and popular among experienced and novice travelers alike.
-It is about 1,332 kilometres (828 mi) in length.
+It is about 1,332 kilometers (828 mi) in length.
 We drove on it for the majority of the time we spend in Iceland.
-You can find tons of various itineraries online suggesting different attractions based on the amount of days you want to drive on the Ring Road etc. We did our own since we traveled with our 3 year old son and we loved everything about it.
+You can find tons of various itineraries online suggesting different attractions based on the number of days you want to drive on the Ring Road etc. We did our own since we traveled with our 3-year-old son and we loved everything about it.

-Needless to say a 4×4 car would be preferred if you plan to go on the Ring Road and especially if you want to go on the gravel roads (which most insurances tell you not to).
-We rented a Kia SUV and went everywhere we wanted to without issues.
+Needless to say, a 4×4 car would be preferred if you plan to go on the Ring Road and especially if you want to go on the gravel roads (which most insurances tell you not to).
+We rented a Kia SUV 4×4 and went everywhere we wanted to without any issues.

 Things to See